 where the keyword is inserted into your document by placing

 a keyword anchor at the desired

 location in the file.
 This anchor is just a string of text

-Simply adding keyword anchor text to your file does nothing special.
+Adding keyword anchor text alone to your file does nothing special.
 Subversion will never attempt to perform textual substitutions on your file contents unless explicitly asked to do so.
 After all, you might be writing a document about how to use keywords, and you don't want Subversion to substitute your beautiful examples of unsubstituted keyword anchors!